reiinakano/xcessiv/docs/walkthrough.rst

        X, y = load_breast_cancer(return_X_y=True)
        return X, y

 Xcessiv gives you the flexibility to extract your dataset any way you want with whatever packages are included in your Python installation.
 You can open up the quintessential csv file with **pandas**.
 Or directly download the data from Amazon S3 with **boto**.
-As long as ``extract_main_dataset`` returns the proper format of your data, any way convenient for you will do.
-One important thing to keep in mind here is that for every process that needs your data, Xcessiv will call ``extract_main_dataset``.
+As long as :func:`extract_main_dataset` returns the proper format of your data, any way convenient for you will do.
+One important thing to keep in mind here is that for every process that needs your data, Xcessiv will call :func:`extract_main_dataset`.
 Keeping this function as light as possible is recommended.

 Save your dataset extraction code and click the **Calculate Extracted Datasets Statistics** button.
-This will look for the ``extract_main_dataset`` function in your provided code block and display the shape of ``X`` and ``y``.
+This will look for the :func:`extract_main_dataset` function in your provided code block and display the shape of ``X`` and ``y``.
 This is a good way to confirm if your code works properly.

 Confirm that ``X`` (Features array) has a shape of ``(569, 30)`` and ``y`` (Labels array) has a shape of ``(569,)``.